paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     lowed him to avoid purchasing wheat in the market.
 That decision, when considered in the aggregate along with sim- ilar decisions of others, would have had a substantial ef- fect on the interstate market for wheat.

-Id., at 127–129.
-       Wickard has long been regarded as “perhaps the most far reaching example of Commerce Clause authority over intrastate activity,” Lopez, 514 U. S., at 560, but the Gov- ernment’s theory in this case would go much further.
+       Wickard has long been regarded as “perhaps the most far reaching example of Commerce Clause authority over intrastate activity,” but the Gov-
+    ernment’s theory in this case would go much further.
     Under Wickard it is within Congress’s power to regulate the market for wheat by supporting its price.
 But price